-(PET CARE/ANIMAL HEALTH) It’s finally the first day of summer, and though you may remember to protect your own skin with sunblock, don’t forget about protecting your pets, too!
+(PET CARE/ANIMAL HEALTH) We are deep in the dog days of summer, and while you may remember to protect your own skin with sunblock, don’t forget about protecting your pets, too!
 Just like humans, pets are also susceptible to skin damage.

 Although certain animal breeds are more likely to experience skin damage than others, it’s important to stay informed about the possible health risks of sun exposure.
 Continue reading for more on how to protect your pet from the summer sun. — Global Animal

 Excessive sunbathing damages the skin.
 Humans are not the only ones who need to monitor their exposure to UV rays: animals are at risk too.
 Dogs and cats with white or thin coats are at particular risk, as are animals with very closely shorn fur or with certain pre-existing conditions.
 Dermatologist Christa Horvath-Ungerböck from the University of Veterinary Medicine, Vienna explains which animals are particularly sensitive, how to prevent sun damage to the skin, and how to treat a sunburned animal.

 Human or animals skin with little or no pigmentation is very sensitive to the sun in general.
 Hairless pets or pets with very short or thin fur can also be vulnerable.
 For dogs and cats this applies in particular to those parts of the skin that are regularly exposed to the sun.
 These include the ears, the bridge of the nose, the skin around the eyes, and the back.
 “Some animals particularly enjoy lying on their backs to bask in the sun.
 This exposes the skin on their bellies, which is often hairless, to the rays of the sun, increasing the risk of sunburn,” reports veterinary dermatologist Christa Horvath-Ungerböck.

 Particularly Vulnerable Pets